14 of the Best Ad & Marketing Campaigns (And What Made Them

 In 1988, Nike sales were at $800 million; by 1998, sales exceeded $9.2 billion.
 "Just Do It." was short and sweet, yet encapsulated everything people felt when they were exercising -- and people still feel that feeling today.
 Don’t want to run five miles?
 Just Do It.
-Don’t want walk up four flights of stairs?
-Just Do It.
-It's a slogan we can all relate to: the drive to push ourselves beyond our limits.
+Don’t

 2) Absolut Vodka: The Absolut Bottle

-Image Credit: Burning Through Journey Blog
+Source: Burning Through Journey Blog

 Despite having no distinct shape, Absolut made its bottle the most recognizable bottle in the world.
-Their campaign, which featured print ads showing bottles "in the wild," was so successful that they didn’t stop running it for 25 years.
+Its campaign, which featured print ads showing bottles "in the wild," was so successful that they didn’t stop running it for 25 years.
 It's the longest uninterrupted ad campaign ever and comprises over 1,500 separate ads.
 I guess if it ain’t broke, don’t fix it.